AWS MFA Setup (Root and IAM Users)

-Step-by-step guide to enabling MFA on your AWS root account and IAM users using a TOTP authenticator app.
-AWS requires MFA for root — here's how to set it up properly.
+Enable MFA on your AWS root account and IAM users with a TOTP authenticator app.
+AWS requires MFA for root accounts - here's the full setup including IAM policy enforcement.

 AWS calls it MFA (multi-factor authentication), not 2FA, but it’s the same thing.
 AWS has made MFA mandatory for root account users, and strongly recommends it for all IAM users.
 This isn’t optional security theater - a compromised AWS account can run up thousands of dollars in compute charges within hours, or expose production databases.
 If you manage infrastructure on AWS, MFA should be the first thing you configure.